 Todd Grebe and Cold Country

-For the last three years, Todd has been committed full time to the successful Americana band Bearfoot, with some career highlights being: performances at Grey Fox, La Roche Bluegrass Festival, Red Ants Pants Festival, ROMP, Shakori Hills, and more; having the #2 music video on CMT pure music video channel for 3 weeks straight; and getting to #16 on the Americana Radio Charts.
-As Bearfoot begins an indefinite hiatus, Todd looks forward to pursuing Cold Country as a national touring act.
+From 2010-2012 Todd had been committed full time to the successful Americana band Bearfoot, with some career highlights being: performances at Grey Fox, La Roche Bluegrass Festival, Red Ants Pants Festival, ROMP, Shakori Hills, and more; having the #2 music video on CMT pure music video channel for 3 weeks straight; and getting to #16 on the Americana Radio Charts.
+Bearfoot went on permanent hiatus in March 2012 after band members found themselves wanting to go in different directions.